 As kids enter high school, they’ll face new social and peer pressures.
 While most parents expect the school to provide a positive learning environment for the kids, there are times when some kids will feel pressure to conform to negative peer groups.

 Help your child deal with social and peer pressure by talking to them about it.
 Discuss the different types of pressures they may face and how to deal with them.
-For example, you can teach them to say no when offered drugs or alcohol.
+For example, you can teach them to say “no“ when offered drugs or alcohol.
 You can also encourage them to seek out positive peer groups.

 By talking to your child about social and peer pressure, you can help them navigate these challenges and stay on the right track.
 They will be less likely to succumb to negative peer pressure and more likely to find success in high school and beyond.